wiicode/cybersecurity-framework/bronze-training/passwords/updating-your-approach.md

 -   Protect any access management systems you manage.
 -   Choose services and products that protect passwords using multiple iterations of a salted cryptographic hash function.
 -   Protect access to user databases.
--   *Prioritise* privileged and vulnerable accounts such as administrators, cloud accounts and remote users.
+-   *Prioritize* privileged and vulnerable accounts such as administrators, cloud accounts and remote users.
 -   Change all default passwords.

 ---